aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_13_Azure Monitor.md

 ## Lab scenario

-You have been asked to create a proof of concept of monitoring virtual machine performance.
+You have been asked to create a proof of concept for monitoring virtual machine performance.
 Specifically, you want to:

 - Configure a virtual machine such that telemetry and logs can be collected.
 - Show what telemetry and logs can be collected.